Genuine3106/Genuine3106/readme.md

-- My main username is EpicGamer45
+# Hi, my name is EpicGamer45
 - You might also see me as: Digit0, Encycling, **MannyPardo3106**
 - I'm 13 years old
 - I make programs for fun